Frequently Asked Questions (FAQs)

 Why are single procedure torque instruments and procedural kits becoming so popular?

-What materials are ECA Medical Instruments disposable torque limiting instruments composed of?
+What materials are ECA Medical Instruments single-use torque-limiting instruments composed of?

 Can ECA Medical Instruments make special or custom ergonomic designs and handles?